Dagrut/rpncron/README.md

 No more list here, sorry! `:-D`.
 To install rpncron, just run these commands :

-	$ cmake
-	$ make
+	$ make rebuild
 	# make install

-Note that the make install step won't work now, because it is not written at the moment.
+If you want to install it somewhere else (the default should be something like /usr/local), use :

+	$mkdir -p build
+	$cd build
+	$cmake ..
+	$cd ..
+	$make
+	#make install

 Can you show me some configuration samples?
 Is there a documentation for it?
 ----------------------------------------------------------------------------